syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 [Action](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorClosingEventArgs.html#Syncfusion_UI_Xaml_Scheduler_AppointmentEditorClosingEventArgs_Action) - Gets the action of appointment which is Add, Edit, Delete or Cancel.

-* Add - Specifies that appointment is newly added through appointment editor.
+* Add - Specifies that the appointment is newly added through appointment editor.
-* Edit - Specifies that appointment is edited through appointment editor.
+* Edit - Specifies that the appointment is edited through appointment editor.
-* Delete - Specifies that appointment is deleted through appointment editor.
+* Delete - Specifies that the appointment is deleted through appointment editor.
-* Cancel - Specifies that appointment editing is canceled through appointment editor.
+* Cancel - Specifies that the appointment editing is canceled through appointment editor.

 For example, to handle the appointment adding for today's date, user can handle the `AppointmentEditorClosing` event.